oscdoctest/Qi-Docs/docs/Qi_Types_API.rst

 **.NET Library**

-  ``Task<QiType> CreateTypeAsync(QiType qiType);``

-  A Found error response is returned when a type with a matching identifier already exists.

   ``Task<QiType> GetOrCreateTypeAsync(QiType qiType);``

-  If a type with a matching identifier already exists, the client redirects a GET to the Location header.
+  If a type with a matching identifier already exists and it matches the type in the request body, the client redirects a GET to the Location header.
+If the existing type does not match the type in the request body, a Conflict error response is returned and the client library method throws an exception.

 **Security**